Advanced Encryption Standard: The

 In the AddRoundKey step, the subkey is combined with the state.
 For each round, a subkey is derived from the main key using Rijndael's key schedule; each subkey is the same size as the state.
-The subkey is added by combining each byte of the state with the corresponding byte of the subkey using bitwise XOR.
+The subkey is added by combining of the state with the corresponding byte of the subkey using bitwise XOR.

 Optimization of the cipher

 On systems with 32-bit or larger words, it is possible to speed up execution of this cipher by combining the SubBytes and ShiftRows steps with the MixColumns step by transforming them into a sequence of table lookups.
 This requires four 256-entry 32-bit tables (together occupying 4096 bytes).
 A round can then be performed with 16 table lookup operations and 12 32-bit exclusive-or operations, followed by four 32-bit exclusive-or operations in the AddRoundKey step.
 Alternatively, the table lookup operation can be performed with a single 256-entry 32-bit table (occupying 1024 bytes) followed by circular rotation operations.

 Using a byte-oriented approach, it is possible to combine the SubBytes, ShiftRows, and MixColumns steps into a single round operation.